tuonglab/tuong-group-onboarding/README.md

 # Tuong group onboarding

-Please head on over to our [lab wiki](https://github.com/tuonglab/tuonglab/wiki) first (Note: You will need to have a github account and your accounts need to be added to the organisation).
+Please head on over to our [lab wiki](https://github.com/tuonglab/tuonglab/wiki) first (Note: You will need to have a GitHub account and your account needs to be added to the tuonglab GitHub organisation).

 Please take a look at the uploaded [pdf](slides/TuongLab_notebook_managements.pdf)/[powerpoint](slides/TuongLab_notebook_managements.pptx) within the `slides` folder for instructions.